-Cinema operators must project Korean motion pictures for at least 73 days per year at each screen in Korea.
+Cinema operators must project Korean motion pictures for at

-Annex II.
+ANNEX II

 SCHEDULE OF THE STATE OF ISRAEL

-1. Israel's Schedule to this Annex sets out, pursuant to Articles 9.12 (Non- Conforming Measures) and 10.6 (Non-Conforming Measures), the specific sectors, sub-sectors or activities for which that Contracting Party may maintain existing, or adopt new or more restrictive, measures that do not conform with obligations imposed by:

-(b) Article 9.4 (Most-Favoured-Nation Treatment) or 10.3 (Most- Favoured-Nation Treatment);

-(c) Article 10.4 (Market Access):

-(e) Article 9.9 (Performance Requirements); or

-(f) Article 9.10 (Senior Management and Board of Directors)

-(a) Sector refers to the sector for which the entry is made;

-(b) Sub-Sector, where referenced, refers to the specific sub-sector for which the entry is made;

-(c) Industry Classification, where referenced, and only for transparency purposes, refers to the activity covered by the nonconforming measure, according to domestic or international industry classification codes;

-(d) Obligations Concerned specifies the obligations referred to in paragraph 1 that, pursuant to paragraph 3 of Articles 9.12 (Non- Conforming Measures) and 10.6 (Non-Conforming Measures), do not apply to the sectors, sub-sectors or activities listed in the entry;

-(e) Description sets out the scope or nature of the sectors, sub-sectors or activities covered by the entry; and

-(f) Existing Measures, where specified, identifies, for transparency purposes, a non-exhaustive list of existing measures that apply to the sectors, sub-sectors or activities covered by the entry.
+- 1. Israel's Schedule to this Annex sets out, pursuant to Articles 9.12 (Non-Conforming Measures) and 10.6 (Non-Conforming Measures), the specific sectors, sub-sectors or activities for which that Contracting Party may maintain existing, or adopt new or more restrictive, measures that do not conform with obligations imposed by: - (a) Article 9.3 (National Treatment) or 10.2 (National Treatment); - (b) Article 9.4 (Most-Favoured-Nation Treatment) or 10.3 (Most-Favoured-Nation Treatment); - (c) Article 10.4 (Market Access): - (d) Article 10.5 (Local Presence); - (e) Article 9.9 (Performance Requirements); or - (f) Article 9.10 (Senior Management and Board of Directors) - 2.
+Each Schedule entry sets out the following elements: - (a) Sector refers to the sector for which the entry is made; - (b) Sub-Sector, where referenced, refers to the specific sub-sector for which the entry is made; - (c) Industry Classification, where referenced, and only for transparency purposes, refers to the activity covered by the non-conforming measure, according to domestic or international industry classification codes; - (d) Obligations Concerned specifies the obligations referred to in paragraph 1 that, pursuant to paragraph 3 of Articles 9.12 (Non-Conforming Measures) and 10.6 (Non-Conforming Measures), do not apply to the sectors, sub-sectors or activities listed in the entry; - (e) Description sets out the scope or nature of the sectors, sub-sectors or activities covered by the entry; and - (f) Existing Measures, where specified, identifies, for transparency purposes, a non-exhaustive list of existing measures that apply to the sectors, sub-sectors or activities covered by the entry.

-3. In the interpretation of an entry, all elements of the entry shall be considered.
-The "Description" element shall prevail over all other elements.

-4. For the purposes of this Annex the term "CPC" means Provisional Central Product Classification (Statistical Papers Series M No. 77, Department of International Economic and Social Affairs, Statistical Office of the United Nations, New York, 1991).

-5. In case of any inconsistency between Scheduled Entry No. 11 and any other scheduled entry, the latter shall prevail.
+- 3. In the interpretation of an entry, all elements of the entry shall be considered.
+The "Description" element shall prevail over all other elements. - 4.
+For the purposes of this Annex the term "CPC" means Provisional Central Product Classification (Statistical Papers Series M No. 77, Department of International Economic and Social Affairs, Statistical Office of the United Nations, New York, 1991). - 5.
+In case of any inconsistency between Scheduled Entry No. 11 and any other scheduled entry, the latter shall prevail.